 The Company's Common Stock has been quoted on The NASDAQ Global Market under the symbol "HRZN" since October 29, 2010.
 The following table lists the high and low closing sales price for the Company's Common Stock, the closing sales price as a percentage of NAV, and quarterly dividends per share since shares of the Company's Common Stock began being regularly quoted on The NASDAQ Global Market.
-On March 16, 2011, the last reported closing sale price of our Common Stock was \$15.85 per share.
+On March 31, 2011, the last reported closing sale price of the Company's Common Stock was \$16.07 per share.